protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 Source node peers: 1
 ```

+You can see an example of the [completed code here](https://github.com/protocol/launchpad-tutorials/blob/lindsay/trying-libp2p/libp2p-go-simple-node/app/main.go)

-Now that you have two nodes connected and communicating, you can start to implement the many (features available with libp2p)[https://libp2p.io/].
-In a later tutorial, you will learn how to start a libp2p stream that you can send data through.
+Now that you have two nodes connected and communicating, you can start to implement the many [features available with libp2p](https://libp2p.io/).
+In a later tutorial, you will learn how to start a libp2p stream.